-Side Effects: It does have side effects like other soft drinks which can cause obesity and other disease to human beings.
-Moreover, it has many health benefits like you can take it contains antioxidants, has less caffeine than coffee, reduce risk of heart attack, helps losing weight, boost immune system and many others.
+Side Effects: It does have side effects like other soft drinks which can cause obesity and other diseases to human beings.
+Moreover, it has many health benefits like you can take it contains antioxidants, has less caffeine than coffee, reduces the risk of heart attack, helps losing weight, boosts the immune system and many others.

 - Increases Metabolic Activities: Regular tea drinking lowers the risk of metabolic syndrome which can lead to various disease in human beings.

 - Hydrating Drink: Despite being the fact that tea contains caffeine yet it is a very good hydrating drink for body and mind.